About NECSA (South African Nuclear Energy Corporation)

 NECSA (South African Nuclear Energy Corporation) is an organisation whose sole purpose is to conduct and facilitate researches within the field of nuclear technology and radiation sciences.
 Oversee by the Minister of Energy, the establishment aims to fully develop and utilise the potential that comes with nuclear technology and make great benefits out of it to further grow on a national and international scale.

-NECSA (South African Nuclear Energy Corporation) is offering a learnership programme based in Pretoria, Gauteng for young unemployed South African citizens.
+NECSA (South African Nuclear Energy Corporation) is offering a learnership programme based for young South African citizens interested in Radiation Protection.
 The NECSA (South African Nuclear Energy Corporation) Radiation Protection Learnership is a 12-month session that exposes the field of Radiation Protection through the theoretical sessions and practical working programmes.

 Upon successful completion of the programme, you will be entitled to an NQF Level 4 qualification in Radiation Protection – provided that you work your best throughout the learnership.
 Additionally, you will receive the chance to directly work using the NECSA facilities.